behreajj/AsepriteOkHsl/README.md

 # Okhsl for Aseprite

-This is a set of [Aseprite](https://www.aseprite.org/) dialogs that utilize [Okhsl](https://bottosson.github.io/posts/colorpicker/) to provide a color picker, gradient, color wheel generator and an adjustment filter.
+This is a set of [Aseprite](https://www.aseprite.org/) dialogs that utilize [Okhsl](https://bottosson.github.io/posts/colorpicker/) to provide a color picker and an adjustment filter.

 Aseprite is an "animated sprite editor & pixel art tool."
 Okhsl is a color representation developed by Bjorn Ottosson to create an alternative to HSL that is based on human perception.
 Those looking for an interactive online comparison between Okhsl, [HSLuv](https://www.hsluv.org/) and traditional HSL should refer to this [article](https://bottosson.github.io/misc/colorpicker/).

-_These scripts were tested with Aseprite version 1.3.5._
+_These scripts were tested with Aseprite version 1.3.9._

 [sRGB](https://www.wikiwand.com/en/SRGB) (standard RGB) is the assumed color profile.
 The sprite's profile can be changed under `Sprite > Properties`.
 Aseprite's color management settings are under `Edit > Preferences`, in the `Color` section.

-To modify these scripts, see Aseprite's [API Reference](https://github.com/aseprite/api).
-A [type definition](https://github.com/behreajj/aseprite-type-definition) for use with VS Code and the [Lua Language Server extension](https://github.com/LuaLS/lua-language-server) is also available.

 ## Installation